Largest Anti-Fracking Rally in California History

 'Mobilized and Unafraid': Nationwide Vigils Against Keystone XL

-If you're able to travel out of state for a demonstration, save the date for September 20 and 21, "when the biggest demonstration in the history of the climate movement takes place in New York City" as Bill McKibben says.
+If you're able to travel across the country for a demonstration, pencil in September 21st , "when the biggest demonstration in the history of the climate movement takes place in New York City" as Bill McKibben says.
 "We need you there, you and everyone you can think of to bring" he urges.
-Check out the invitation here and the Facebook event here.
+Check out the details here and the Facebook event here.
+People from across the country will travel there by train.
+View details here and view this for hints on accommodation.

 "UN Secretary-General Ban Ki-moon has summoned the world’s leaders to the city in late September to talk about climate change.
 Because we think those leaders have done a lousy job, and because we’re tired of fancy words and ready for real action, we’re going to go to New York too, in our thousands and tens of thousands."